Akuli/python-tutorial/files.md

 ```

 Doesn't seem like it did anything.
 But actually it created a `hello.txt`
-somewhere on your system.
+somewhere on our system.
 On Windows it's probably in `C:\Users\YourName`,
 and on most other systems it should be in `/home/yourname`.
 You can open
 it with notepad or any other plain text editor your system comes with.